MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Consultation on Architecture, Automatization, and API Development*

-* Conceptualization of a microservice architecture for the Kitalino platform for media and data exchange
+* Conceptualization of a microservice architecture for the Kitalino platform for media and data exchange.
-* Support in transition to a Jenkins CI/CD pipeline (Blue Ocean)
+* Support in transition to a Jenkins CI/CD pipeline (Blue Ocean).
-* Development of a new REST API for integration of Kitalino with leading daycare management software
+* Development of a new REST API for integration of Kitalino with leading daycare management software.
-* Accompany Keycloak integration for user management
+* Accompany Keycloak integration for user management.

 The Kitalino GmbH is a subsidiary of the Herder Verlag that offers digital solutions for daycare centers and their supporting organizations.
 As a core feature Kitalino offers digital development documentation of children.